frostyard/nbc/README.md

 - **NetworkManager** or similar for network configuration
 - **SSH server**: For remote access
 - **Package manager**: For installing additional software after deployment

+**Note**: Container images can include a pre-built initramfs with the etc-overlay module to skip dracut regeneration during installation.
+See [docs/ETC-OVERLAY.md](docs/ETC-OVERLAY.md#building-images-with-pre-included-etc-overlay-module) for details.

 ### Secure Boot Support